DevExpress-Examples/mvc-gridview-jqueryajax-function/Readme.md

 <!-- run online end -->

-This example demonstrates how to use the [jQuery.ajax](https://api.jquery.com/jquery.ajax/) function to load a GridView on a callback.
+This example demonstrates how to use the [jQuery.ajax](https://api.jquery.com/jquery.ajax/) function to load the [GridView extension](https://docs.devexpress.com/AspNetMvc/8966/components/grid-view) on a callback.

 ![A sample grid](images/grid-created-on-callback.png)

-In this example, the grid is created when a user clicks the button on the page.
-Use the [ButtonSettings.ClientSideEvents](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.ButtonSettings.ClientSideEvents) property to handle button click events:
+In this example, we handle a button's [Click](https://docs.devexpress.com/AspNet/DevExpress.Web.ButtonClientSideEvents.Click) event to call the `$.ajax()` function.
+The function sends an AJAX (asynchronous HTTP) request to the [GridViewPartial action](https://github.com/DevExpress-Examples/mvc-gridview-jqueryajax-function/blob/aefdc4cc44f29d8f03a8a4a0ed518bccb9143b48/CS/AjaxSupport/Controllers/HomeController.cs#L13) and renders the action result ([GridViewPartial.cshtml](./CS/AjaxSupport/Views/Home/GridViewPartial.cshtml)) to the `div` container.

 ```cshtml
 <script type="text/javascript">